kateliev/TypeRig/Docs/GUI/TR-Anchor-Panel.md

 ![](./img/TR-Anchor-Panel-02.png)

 This part represents some basic actions:
-- Copy: Will copy the selected anchors in memory so that they can be pasted/inserted into another glyph.
+- **Copy**: Will copy the selected anchors in memory so that they can be pasted/inserted into another glyph.
 Anchors are organized per layer.
 The action will not allow copy and pasting anchors between layers;
-- Paste: Will paste the anchors found in memory into another glyph;
+- **Paste**: Will paste the anchors found in memory into another glyph;
-- Remove: Will remove the selected anchors in Anchor tree;
+- **Remove**: Will remove the selected anchors in Anchor tree;
-- Remove All: Will remove all anchors according to panel MH.
+- **Remove All**: Will remove all anchors according to panel MH.
 For example running the action with _Active Glyph_ selected in MH will delete the anchors in the current active layer, while having _Masters_ selected in MH will delete all anchors on all masters.

 #### Add/move/modify anchor
 This part is responsible for creating, moving and renaming anchors.